armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

   minimum software version required to extract:   2.0
 ```

+Mixing the different versions allow a tool to unpack the data that it can
+process, while skipping data that it cannot process.

-When parsing a file it could be that invalid versions are encountered.
-The
+When parsing a file it could be that invalid minimal versions are encountered.
-latest published ZIP version is `6.3` which would be stored as `0x3f` in the
+The latest published ZIP version is `6.3` (section 4.4.3.2) which would be
-local file header.
+stored as `0x3f` in the local file header.

-There are a few files where the minimum version has a non-existent version
+There are a few files where the "minimum version needed" field in the local
-number in the local file header, but not in the central directory.
-As an
+file header contains a non-existent version number, but the central directory
-example in one file the value `0x314` was observed in the local file header
+contains a valid version number.
+As an example in one file the value `0x314`
-(with a normal value in the central directory).
+was observed in the local file header (with a normal value in the central
+directory).

 As long as the value of the corresponding field in the central directory is
-valid it is advised to ignore invalid versions, as the unpacking tools and
+valid it is advised to ignore invalid versions in the local file header, as
-libraries seem to rely on the data in the central directory for this field,
+the unpacking tools and libraries seem to rely on the data in the central
-not in the local file header (`unzip`), or completely ignore it (`p7zip`).
+directory for this field and not in the local file header (`unzip`), or ignore
+the field completely, regardless of what is stored in the local file header or
-As long as the data in the central directory is valid the file can be unpacked.
+the central directory (`p7zip`).
+A rule of thumb: as long as the data in the
+central directory is valid the file can be unpacked by the unpackers tested.

 This can be demonstrated by modifying the number in the local file header and
 the central directory and checking how tools behave.
 First create a ZIP file